-Plan Category Number of securities to be issued upon exercise of outstanding options and restricted stock units(a) exerc tted average ise price of standing tions(b) Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column(a)) Equity compensation plans approved by security holders 8,364,135(1)(2) \$ 11.49 2,747,759(3) Equity compensation plans not approved by security holders , Total 8,364,135 \$ 11.49 2,747,759
+Plan Category Number of securities to be issued upon exercise of outstanding options and restricted stock units(a) exercis outs ed average se price of tanding tons(b) Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column(a)) Equity compensation plans approved by security holders 8,364,135(1)(2) \$ 11.49 2,747,759(3) Equity compensation plans not approved by security holders - - - Total 8,364,135 \$ 11.49 2,747,759

-- (1) This number reflects the number of securities to be issued upon exercise of outstanding options and restricted stock units under the 1997 Equity Incentive Plan, the 2001 Stock Incentive Plan, and the 2005 Incentive Plan.
-The 876,375 restricted stock units included in this number have an exercise price of zero. - (2) We are unable to ascertain with specificity the number of securities to be issued upon exercise of outstanding rights under the Employee Stock Purchase Plan or the weighted average exercise price of outstanding rights under the Employee Stock Purchase Plan. - This number reflects securities available for future issuance under the 2005 Stock Incentive Plan and the Employee Stock Purchase (3) Plan.
+(1) This number reflects the number of securities to be issued upon exercise of outstanding options and restricted stock units under the 1997 Equity Incentive Plan, the 2001 Stock Incentive Plan, and the 2005 Incentive Plan.
+The 876,375 restricted stock units included in this number have an exercise price of zero.

+(2) We are unable to ascertain with specificity the number of securities to be issued upon exercise of outstanding rights under the Employee Stock Purchase Plan or the weighted average exercise price of outstanding rights under the Employee Stock Purchase Plan.

+(3) This number reflects securities available for future issuance under the 2005 Stock Incentive Plan and the Employee Stock Purchase Plan.
 In January 2001, all outstanding options under the 1997 Equity Incentive Plan were subsumed under the 2001 Stock Incentive Plan.
 Since that date no options have been granted under the 1997 Equity Incentive Plan.
 In May 2005, stockholder approval was obtained for the 2005 Incentive Plan and the 2001 Stock Incentive Plan was terminated.
 Since that date, no further options have been granted under the 2001 Stock Incentive Plan.
 The 2005 Incentive Plan has 9,983,379 shares of common stock reserved for issuance, plus up to an aggregate of 5,000,000 shares that are or would have been returned to the 2001 Stock Incentive Plan as a result of termination of outstanding options or repurchase of shares granted under the 2001 Stock Incentive Plan after March 28, 2005.
 As of December 31, 2009, 2,360,766 shares have been transferred to the 2005 Incentive Plan.
 As of December 31, 2009, the number of shares available for future issuance under the 2005 Incentive Plan was 2,747,759.
 Any grants of restricted stock units will reduce shares available for grant at a 2:1 ratio.
-The Employee Stock Purchase Plan provides that the number of shares of our common stock reserved for issuance thereunder will automatically increase on the first trading day of January in each calendar year by an amount equal to three percent (3%) of the total number of shares of common stock outstanding on the last trading day in December of the immediately preceding calendar year, with this annual increase not to exceed 1,500,000 shares.
-The maximum number of shares that can be granted under the Employee Stock Purchase Plan in any one year is 800,000 shares of common stock.
+The Employee Stock Purchase Plan provides that the number of shares of our common stock reserved for issuance and the number of shares of our common stock reserved for issuance thereunder will automatically increase on the first trading day of January in each calendar year by an amount equal to three percent (3%) of the total number of shares of common stock.
+As of December 31, 2009, the total number of shares of common stock available for future issuance under the Employee Stock Purchase Plan in any one year is 800,000 shares of common stock.
 As of December 31, 2009, the total number of shares of our common stock available for future issuance under the Employee Stock Purchase Plan was 10,124,732.